NNLO QCD calculation of hadron multiplicities in light-quark jets at lepton colliders

-Fig.~\ref{fig:0310017_nnlo_D_Hessian} presents our NNLO predictions for the ``Mixing" $D_{K^{-}}$ observable, comparing results from various fragmentation function sets~\cite{gao2025fragmentationfunctionschargedhadrons,Bertone:2017tyb,AbdulKhalek:2022laj} with the data from SLD at the $Z$-pole.
-The lower panel shows the ratio to the NPC23 predictions, with error bands representing theory uncertainties estimated via the Hessian method for the FF sets~\cite{gao2025fragmentationfunctionschargedhadrons}, and error bars combining statistical and systematic uncertainties of data.
+Figure~\ref{fig:0310017_nnlo_D_Hessian} presents our NNLO predictions for the ``Mixing" $D_{K^{-}}$ observable, comparing results from various fragmentation function sets~\cite{gao2025fragmentationfunctionschargedhadrons,Bertone:2017tyb,AbdulKhalek:2022laj} with the data from SLD at the $Z$-pole.
+The lower panel shows the ratio to the NPC23 predictions, with error bands representing their one-$\sigma$ uncertainties for the FF sets~\cite{gao2025fragmentationfunctionschargedhadrons}, while error bars represent the combined statistical and systematic uncertainties of the data.
+Owing to the lack of constraints from SIDIS data, the uncertainties for the NNFF10 results are too large and are, therefore, not shown in Fig.~\ref{fig:0310017_nnlo_D_Hessian}.
 All FFs used here are at NNLO accuracy.

 We first analyze the impact of different FF sets on the NNLO results.
-Fig.~\ref{fig:0310017_nnlo_D_Hessian} shows that the MAPFF results exhibit good agreement with the NPC23 predictions in the middle $z_h$ regions, while noticeable deviations between the MAPFF and NPC23 results occur at both small $z_h$ and high $z_h$.
+Figure~\ref{fig:0310017_nnlo_D_Hessian} shows that the MAPFF results exhibit good agreement with the NPC23 predictions, considering their respective uncertainties.
 Meanwhile, the NNFF10 results align with the NPC23 results for $z_h<0.2$ but show progressively larger deviations as $z_h$ exceeds $0.2$.
 When comparing theoretical predictions with experimental data, the SLD results fall within the NPC23 uncertainty bands at low and high $z_h$, while systematically lying below theoretical values in the intermediate region ($0.2 \lesssim x \lesssim 0.7$).
 This suppression may originate from either an overestimated fragmentation function for strange quarks producing $K^-$ or an underestimated fragmentation function for up quarks producing $K^+$.
 To enhance theoretical precision, incorporating this dataset into global fits is essential for extracting more accurate fragmentation functions.